Peanut Butter Fingers

 We then explored the beach of Resurrection Bay (the smooth rocks were made for skipping!) before walking a little more than a mile toward the harbor.

 Seward’s harbor is quite large and home to a ton of fishing boats and tour boats.
 (We also saw a large cruise ship docked in the harbor most days during our visit.)
-The harbor was bustling but never felt too crowded and we loved watching fishermen filet everything from salmon and cod to enormous halibut while a harbor seal popped up below in the water hoping for scraps.
+The harbor was bustling but never felt too crowded.
+And we loved watching fishermen filet everything from salmon and cod to enormous halibut while a harbor seal popped up below in the water hoping for scraps.

 seward marina